 310. Research in Design.
 Credit to be arranged; I, II, and SS.

-For prerequisites, consult instructors.
+prerequisites, consult instructors.
 Mr. Pearce and Mr. Durland.

-Original investigation in the analysis, design, or test of machines and machine elements, or into some phase of aërodynamics.
+Original investigation in the analysis, design, or test of machines and machine elements, or in some phase of aerodynamics.
 This work may furnish material for the master's thesis.